jnchapman101/jnchapman.github.io/_research/published/signaling.markdown

 (with Matthew Chao)

-Accepted at Journal of Economic Behavior & Organization
+Forthcoming at _Journal of Economic Behavior & Organization_

+Idea: Some individuals pay to publically signal reciprocity, even at the cost of the person they are reciprocating to.

 ##### Abstract